yuo-app/yoinki/README.md

-# anki-buff
+# Yoinki
-Load words from Google Translate to Anki
+Extension that loads words from Google Translate to Anki